Common Causes of Car Accidents

 • Stay Overnight: Ask the host if you can stay the night rather than drive home.
 If the event is more public, book a room at a nearby motel or hotel.

-• Hire a Ride-Sharing Service: Use Lyft or Uber to travel to and from the destination.
+• Hire a Ride-Sharing Service: Use Lyft or Uber driver app to travel to and from the destination.
 If necessary, intoxicated people should leave their car behind and return for it the next day.

 • Utilize Technology: Many people overestimate their alcohol tolerance.
 A breathalyzer can give a crude estimate of BAC.